AADavin/ALEtutorial/README.md

 This will generate the file:

-10_prunedtree.nwk.ale
+1_prunedtree.nwk.ale

 The .ale files can be found in the folder ALEs.
-The ALE file format is simply an efficient way to store information about the gene tree distribution that takes up less disk space than, for example, a complete set of bootstrap or MCMC trees in Newick format.
+The ALE file format is simply an efficient way to store information about the gene tree distribution that takes up less disk space than, for example, a complete set of bootstrap or MCMC trees in newick format.

 Once we have this, we run the reconciliation by using the command: